 I’ve been wanting a hydrangea wreath for awhile now.
 I have a few pinned, but most of the ones I saw on Pinterest were kinda …meh.
 I have a distinct wreath style, I like symmetrical and full and colorful!
 My tulip wreath was HUGE this year, and I’ve been wanting to follow it up with another bright and cheery wreath that could work through summer.

 One can never have too many wreaths, right?!
-I’ve got my magnolia wreath up on my front door, and my boxwood wreath hanging above my desk.
+I’ve got my magnolia wreath up on my front door, and my faux boxwood wreath hanging above my desk.
 Now I have to decide where to put this gorgeous rainbow hydrangea wreath!

 This post contains affiliate links, I may make a commission if you choose to purchase.

-I found these GORGEOUS hydrangeas at Michaels.
+I found some GORGEOUS hydrangeas at Michaels.
 They were displayed on the end of the rows of the floral section.
 I started off thinking I’d like the blues and purples together, and then I just couldn’t stop adding in all the colors!
 My heart was pumping as I slid each bunch into the wire wreath form and the rainbow went all the way around.